MicrosoftDocs/win32/desktop-src/SecAuthN/iscardmanage.md

-﻿---
+---
-Description: 'Used for attaching to a specific smart card or reader, for creating other optional interfaces to perform specific smart card functions, for locking a specific smart card for exclusive use, and for getting the status of a smart card or reader.' ms.assetid: '67077034-5bd0-4176-9dc7-774caba3d427'
+Description: Used for attaching to a specific smart card or reader, for creating other optional interfaces to perform specific smart card functions, for locking a specific smart card for exclusive use, and for getting the status of a smart card or reader. ms.assetid: 67077034-5bd0-4176-9dc7-774caba3d427
 title: ISCardManage interface
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ISCardManage interface